Barcelona Program Images

 Program of Study

 The program of studies consists of three core courses:

 - Architectural Design

 - Architectural History

 - Overseas Architectural Studies

-The Architectural History courses also focus on aspects related to the history and evolution of architecture in Europe with an emphasis on the history of Catalonian architecture, from the city’s Roman foundation to the vitality of its contemporary architecture.
+Architectural History courses focus on aspects related to the history and evolution of architecture in Europe with an emphasis on the history of Catalonian architecture, from the city’s Roman foundation to the vitality of its contemporary architecture.
 The format of this course is unique: half of the time is spent in the classroom, but the other half takes place at historically relevant buildings and sites, learning history where history took place.